kyrcha/software-ml-interviews/example/content/data-science/general.md

 Description: Questions on Data Science
 */

+**Case study:**

+A standard interview question is the one where along with the interviewer you go through building a machine learning pipeline with questions relating to pre-processing, handling of big data, model choice, performance, feature engineering etc.

 **Model choice:**

 My current model has a performance of 3.5% error rate and a new one has a performance of 3% error rate.
 Should I switch in production to the newer one?